awsdocs/aws-config-developer-guide/doc_source/notifications-for-AWS-Config.md

 # Notifications that AWS Config Sends to an Amazon SNS topic<a name="notifications-for-AWS-Config"></a>

 You can configure AWS Config to stream configuration changes and notifications to an Amazon SNS topic\.
 For example, when a resource is updated, you can get a notification sent to your email, so that you can view the changes\.
 You can also be notified when AWS Config evaluates your custom or managed rules against your resources\.
+For more information, see [Logging and Monitoring in AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/security-logging-and-monitoring.html)\.

 AWS Config sends notifications for the following events:
 + Configuration item change for a resource\.